If you don't know what Port Forwarding is yet, you might want to start by reading our What is Port Forwarding guide.

 Enter the name of the program into the Name box.
 It doesn't really matter what you put into this box, but something that will remind you why these ports are being forwarded would be a good idea.

-Use the Computer Name box to choose a computer to forward ports to.
-This box contains a list of computer names that are visible on your network.
+Use the Computer Name box to choose a device to forward ports to.
+This box contains a list of device names that are visible on your network.

 These entries are protocol specific.
 If the ports you are forwarding need to be forwarded using the TCP protocol, you should enter those ports into the TCP section.
 If the ports you are forwarding need to be forwarded with the UDP protocol, you should enter those ports into the udp section.